mjiderhamn/classloader-leak-quiz/README.md

 ```

 ## 3. JAI
-Find the first letter of the class causing the leak
+Find the first letter of the class causing the leak.
+(As for the type, your dump may contain two references to this class, but only one of them has a single path to GC root, with a clear type of leak.)

 ```xml
 <dependency>